 The Whitsunday Charter Boat Industry Association (WCBIA) is a not-for-profit membership-based organisation that, through advocacy and education, represents the interests and values of its Members to all levels of Government and Industry.

-GBRMPA Southern Plan of Management Review
+GBRMPA Plan of Management Reviews

 GBRMPA in association with Traditional Owners is developing a new Plan of Management for the Southern Great Barrier Reef.
 It has been proposed that outcomes from this process will be rolled out in other regions of the Marine Park.
-WCBIA has made a submission making clear the position of our Industry that any changes to commercial Permissions including access to specific areas both land and sea, and the cost of that access, may directly impact the viability of Marine Park Tourism Operators’ business models, employment in the Region and the regional economy.
+WCBIA has made a submission making clear the position of our Industry that any changes to commercial Permissions including access to specific areas both land and sea, and the cost of that access, may directly impact the viability of Marine Park Tourism Operators business models, employment in the Region and the regional economy.
 WCBIA also made clear the expectation that any review of the Whitsunday POM must be carried out as a completely separate exercise, in consultation with the WCBIA.
 We further submitted that Grandfathering arrangements and agreed transition periods for existing active Permittees would be fundamental to any process of change to POMs in all regions of the Great Barrier Reef Marine Park.

-P&I Insurance Costs Legislation
+P&I Insurance Costs

 Severe Weather Reinsurance Pool

-WCBIA continues to push for inclusion of Marine Tourism businesses in the Federal Government Cyclone Reinsurance Pool.
-If successful, this has the potential to reduce hull and rig premiums.
+WCBIA continues to push for inclusion of Marine Tourism Businesses in the Federal Government Cyclone Reinsurance Pool.
+If successful this has the potential to reduce hull and rig premiums.
 WCBIA has solicited written advice from the Insurance Council of Australia confirming that the Council would be willing to engage with the Government on extension of the Cyclone Reinsurance Pool to include Marine Business.

 AMSA M45 & MED 1 Processing Delays